kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 Each node will have a SSD for the operating system and the basic programs needed, maybe you can also use this for temporary storage during computations.

-Next each user should have a home directory where the most important part of the project is stored and we need this available all the time on all the nodes, but this directory can be rather small.
+Next each user should have a _home_ directory where the most important part of the project is stored and we need this available all the time on all the nodes, but this directory can be rather small.

-Usually we will also have something called _scratch_ where data is stored as a result of computations or from steps.
+Usually, we will also have something called _scratch_ where data is stored as a result of computations or from (program) steps.
-With regard from Julia this could also be the packages used.
+With regard to Julia this could also be the packages used.
-Nevertheless, this should be large but for that we should assume that this memory is volatile and there is no backup.
+Nevertheless, this should be large but we should assume that this memory is volatile and there is no backup.
 Some systems will offer an archive or something similar for long term storage.

 ### Entire HPC System